BrandonXu6106/obsidianpublish/content/thoughts/Saga Pattern.md

 ## Drawbacks

 - Lack of automatic rollback: a developer must design compensating transactions that explicitly undo changes made earlier in a saga rather than relying on the automatic rollback feature of ACID transactions
-- Lack of [[isolation|isolation]]: means that there’s risk that the concurrent execution of multiple sagas and transactions can use data anomalies.
+- Lack of [[isolation.md|isolation]]: means that there’s risk that the concurrent execution of multiple sagas and transactions can use data anomalies.